This tutorial shows you how to set up a single-replica

 Replace the following:

 zone: Choose a zone that's closest to you.
-For more information, see Geography and regions.
+For example:

 Download the app manifest files from the GitHub repository: